geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 - [ ] Software developer

 ## GO Google access:
 Please provide the email account you want to use for access to the GO Google Drive (shared documents) and GO Calendar (to view conference call information).
-You can [email our HelpDesk](mailto:help@geneontology.org) to avoid posting it publicly.
+You can email our HelpDesk at "help" at our domain, geneontology.org, to avoid posting it publicly.

 ## Group contacts info:
 Please provide your expertise (1-3 keywords):